nira-finance/nira-lottery-factory/README.md

 For more queries and connect: DM me with the opening message  `Hi, Code73` on my telegram: [Elviric](https://t.me/Elviric).

-Appreciate a ⭐️Star top right corner which keeps us motivated to grow as open sourced company.
+P.S: I would appreciate a ⭐️ top right corner which keeps us motivated to grow as open sourced company🙏.